levirosales98/levirosales98/README.md

 - 👋 Hi, I’m @levirosales98
-- 👀 I’m interested in learn to develop apps with .NET
+- 👀 I’m interested in learn to develop apps with .NET and PHP
 - 🌱 I’m currently learning .NET, SQL Server, Laravel and MySQL